 MY pool smells funny after filling it, what could this be?

-If you have not waited seven days prior to selling your there is a possibility that the smell could be residuals solvent still evaporating out from the coating.
+If you have not waited seven days prior to filling your pool, there is a possibility that the smell could be residual solvent still evaporating out from the coating.

 I have heard that my pool may contain asbestos, how will I know?

-As best is most likely found on marble sheen.
-If you pool was built prior to 1985 and has a marble sheen render over the concrete it was common practice to have as their styles mixed in with the marble sheen therefore it should be tested prior to any preparation work being undertaken.
-The use of his best source in building products was banned after 1985 however it was still being used away up until 1991 if your pool was built between 1985 and 1991 there is also a possibility that your marble sheen may contain as best source.
+Asbestos is most likely found on marble sheen.
+If your pool was built prior to 1985 and has a marble sheen render over the concrete, it was a common practice to have as their styles mixed in with the marble sheen.
+Therefore, it should be tested prior to any preparation work being undertaken.
+The use of asbestos in building products was banned after 1985, however, it was still being used away up until 1991.
+If your pool was built between 1985 and 1991 there is also a possibility that your marble sheen may contain asbestos.
 It is also recommended that this be tested prior to any preparation work being undertaken.

 Can I regrout my coping tiles?

-Over time the grout between coping tiles can be eroded due to constant splash of pool chemical water over time.
-This grout can be replaced with Australian pool coatings grout.
+The grout between coping tiles can be eroded due to constant splash of pool chemical water over time.
+This grout can be replaced with Australian Pool Coatings grout.

 Can I cover my existing coping tiles?

 Existing coping tiles can be covered to help keep costs down of having to re-tile repave coping.
-Before undertaking any preparation work it is important to check for any drumming tiles pavers that will need to be replaced.
-It is recommended to run a light grind over entire copings surface to open up the substrate allow subsequent coatings optimum adhesion.
-If you don’t want to see existing grout lines it is recommended to run a seven Tisha’s grout filler screed over the entire surface so that it provides a level substrate for subsequent topcoats.
-You would be able to topcoat the seven Tisha screed with either a coloured concrete sealer or aqua text.
+Before undertaking any preparation work, it is important to check for any drumming tile pavers that will need to be replaced.
+It is recommended to run a light grind over the entire coping’s surface to open up the substrate and allow optimum adhesion of subsequent coatings.
+If you don’t want to see existing grout lines, it is recommended to run a cementitious grout filler screed over the entire surface so that it provides a level substrate for subsequent topcoats.
+You would be able to topcoat the cementitious screed with either a coloured concrete sealer or Aquatex.